- Aged Care

 Occupational Therapy for Mental Health

-At Community Therapy, our Occupational Therapists support people who are facing mental health challenges.
+At Community Therapy, our Occupational Therapists support people who are living with mental health conditions.

 Our role involves exploring ways that we can improve someone’s quality of life while assisting them to live as independently as possible.